-Alpha waves appear in the posterior half of the head and are usually found over the occipital region of the brain.
-They can be detected in all parts of posterior lobes of the brain.
-For alpha waves the frequency lies within the range of 8-13 Hz, and commonly appears as a round or sinusoidal shaped signal.
+The alpha waves appear in the posterior half of the head, are usually found over the occipital region of the brain, and can be detected in all parts of brain posterior lobes.
+For alpha waves the frequency lies within the range 8-13 Hz, and commonly appears as a round or sinusoidalshaped signal.
 However, in rare cases it may manifest itself as sharp waves.
 In such cases, the negative component appears to be sharp and the positive component appears to be rounded, similar to the wave morphology of the rolandic mu (μ) rhythm.
 Alpha waves have been thought to indicate both a relaxed awareness without any attention or concentration.
 The alpha wave is the most prominent rhythm in the whole realm of brain activity and possibly covers a greater range than has been previously accepted.
-A peak can regularly be seen in the beta wave range in frequencies even up to 20 Hz, which has the characteristics of an alpha wave state rather than one for a beta wave.
-Again, very often a response is seen at 75 Hz, which appears in an alpha setting.
-Most subjects produce some alpha waves with their eyes closed, which is why it has been claimed that it is nothing but a waiting or scanning pattern produced by the visual regions of the brain.
-It is reduced or eliminated by opening the eyes, by hearing unfamiliar sounds, by anxiety, or mental concentration or attention.
-Albert Einstein could solve complex mathematical problems while remaining in the alpha state, although generally beta and theta waves are also present.
-An alpha wave has a higher amplitude over the occipital areas and has an amplitude of normally less than 50 μV.
-The origin and physiological significance of an alpha wave is still unknown and yet more research has to be undertaken to understand how this phenomenon originates from cortical cells [31].
+You can regularly see a peak in the beta wave range in frequencies even up to 20 Hz, which has the characteristics of an alpha wave state rather those of a beta wave.
+Again, we very often see a response at 75 Hz which appears in an alpha setting.
+Most subjects produce some alpha waves with their eyes closed and this is why it has been claimed that it is nothing but a waiting or scanning pattern produced by the visual regions of the brain.
+It is reduced or eliminated by opening the eyes, by hearing unfamiliar sounds, by anxiety or mental concentration or attention.
+Albert Einstein could solve complex mathematical problems while remaining in the alpha state; though generally, beta and theta waves are also present.
+An alpha wave has a higher amplitude over the occipital areas and has an amplitude of normally less than 50 μ V. The origin and physiological significance of an alpha wave is still unknown and yet more research has to be undertaken to understand how this phenomenon originates from cortical cells [35].

-A beta wave is the electrical activity of the brain varying within the range of 14-26~Hz (though in some literature no upper bound is given).
-A beta wave is the usual waking rhythm of the brain associated with active thinking, active attention, focus on the outside world, or solving concrete problems, and is found in normal adults.
-A high-level beta wave may be acquired when a human is in a panic state.
+A beta wave is the electrical activity of the brain varying within the range 14-26 Hz (though in some literature no upper bound is given).
+A beta wave is the usual waking rhythm of the brain associated with active thinking, active attention, focus on the outside world or solving concrete problems, and is found in normal adults.
+A high level beta wave may be acquired when a human is in a panic state.
 Rhythmical beta activity is encountered chiefly over the frontal and central regions.
 Importantly, a central beta rhythm is related to the rolandic mu rhythm and can be blocked by motor activity or tactile stimulation.
-The amplitude of beta rhythm is normally under $30~\mu V$.
-Similar to the mu rhythm, the beta wave may also be enhanced because of a bone defect [29] and also around tumoural regions.
+The amplitude of the beta rhythm is normally under 30 μ V. Similar to the mu rhythm the beta wave may also be enhanced because of a bone defect [33] and also around tumoural regions.

-The frequencies above 30 Hz (mainly up to 45 Hz) correspond to the gamma range (sometimes called the fast beta wave).
+The frequencies above 30 Hz (mainly up to 45 Hz) correspond to the gamma range (sometimes called fast beta wave).
 Although the amplitudes of these rhythms are very low and their occurrence is rare, detection of these rhythms can be used for confirmation of certain brain diseases.
-The regions of high EEG frequencies and highest levels of cerebral blood flow (as well as oxygen and glucose uptake) are located in the frontocentral area.
-The gamma wave band has also been proved to be a good indication of event-related synchronization (ERS) of the brain and can be used to demonstrate the locus for right and left index finger movement, right toes, and the rather broad and bilateral area for tongue movement [32].
+The regions of high EEG frequencies and the highest levels of cerebral blood flow (as well as oxygen and glucose uptake) are located in the frontocentral area.
+The gamma wave band has also been proved to be a good indication of event-related synchronization (ERS) of the brain and can be used to demonstrate the locus for right and left index finger movement, right toes and the rather broad and bilateral area for tongue movement [36].